Darlaa's Story

 Stress is a contributing factor to the exacerbation of this condition.
 CRPS, also known as

-enough stress let alone other factors such as not being diagnosed in a timely manner and
+stress let alone other factors such as not being diagnosed in a timely manner and progression.

-progression.
-Stress can be caused by a number of factors, but the most familiar to sufferers
+Stress can be caused by a number of factors, but the most familiar to sufferers are finances

-are finances due to the inability to work and medical bills.
-Support, financially or emotionally,
+due to the inability to work and medical bills.
+Support, financially or emotionally, from others

-from others is definitely helpful to patients and can ease some of their pain.
-Knowing there
+is definitely helpful to patients and can ease some of their pain.
+Knowing there are people that

-are people that are standing by strongly in support of the sufferer alleviates a bit of the stress
+are standing by strongly in support of the sufferer alleviates a bit of the stress thus reducing

 Those individuals around the patient also need to understand that they can’t just bump a